 - intravenous (IV) fluids (to increase fluid in the bloodstream and blood pressure)

 - hemodynamic monitoring (evaluation of heart and lung pressure levels)

-In some cases, surgery may be necessary.
-A complete hysterectomy may be performed if the infection is caused by matter from an incomplete abortion.
+In some cases, surgery is necessary.
+A complete hysterectomy may be performed if the infection is caused by matter from an abortion.

 - uterine perforation

 Septic shock, regardless of the source, has a high mortality (death) rate.
 Specific circumstances can affect successful treatment.
 These include:

 - timing of the start of medical treatment

 Many cases of septic shock can’t be anticipated or prevented.
 You can reduce your risk by following these precautions:

 - Consult with a licensed physician or clinic to pursue an elective abortion.